Dave031387/DRSSoftware.EnigmaMachine/README.md

 class.

 > [!NOTE]
-> Unlike the rotors, the reflector only has one side (the right side) that connects to the left side of the left-most rotor.
-Inbound transforms always
+> *Unlike the rotors, the reflector only has one side (the right side) that connects to the left side of the left-most rotor.
+Inbound transforms
-> enter the reflector from the rotor on the right side of the reflector.
-The reflector then sends the signal back out through a different pin to the
+> always enter the reflector from the rotor on the right side of the reflector.
+The reflector then sends the signal back out through a different pin
-> same rotor, thus starting the outbound leg of the transform.
+> to the same rotor, thus starting the outbound leg of the transform.*

 The **IReflector** interface defines the following public method in addition to those inherited from the **ICipherWheel** interface:
-- `ConnectRightComponent(IRotor rotor)` - This method connects the right side of this reflector to the left side of the given rotor.
+- `void ConnectRightComponent(IRotor rotor)` - This method connects the right side of this reflector to the left side of the given rotor.

 The **Reflector** class provides the implementation for the *Initialize* and *Transform* methods inherited from the **CipherWheel** class.
 The
 *Initialize* method sets up the internal wiring of the reflector based on the given seed value.
 The *Transform* method processes the given original